The Wisdom of God Manifested in the Works of the Creation. John Ray

-This facsimile of the full 1826 edition of Wisdom of God has been complemented by an essay, available with the facsimile, written by Dr Max Walters, reappraising the relationship between Ray and Linnaeus and contrasting, starting from Ray, the development of botanical systematics with zoological systematics.
+This facsimile of the full 1826 edition of Wisdom of God has been complemented by an essay, written by Dr Max Walters, reappraising the relationship between Ray and Linnaeus and contrasting, starting from Ray, the development of botanical systematics with zoological systematics.

 Published 2006.
 Facsimile of the ""Dove Edition of 1826"" "